-Annual unrestricted contributions from President Society members of at least $1,000 per year make AMC’s mission possible.
+Annual unrestricted contributions from President’s Society members of $1,000 or more per year make AMC’s mission possible.

 - partnering to protect and fund public lands and build trails.